H. H. Ahmed

-Biography
+Early life and education

-Hasan Hafeez Ahmad was born in Multan, Punjab, British India, in 1926.
-He was educated in a local school in Multan and was a contemporary of Mansoor Shah who would later join the Pakistan Air Force in 1947.
+Hasan Hafeez Ahmed was born in 1926 in Multan.
+He was educated locally and was a contemporary of Polly Shah, who later joined the Pakistan Air Force.

-After his high school graduation in 1943, he joined the Royal Indian Navy as a petty officer and participated in World War II.
-In 1945, he joined the Britannia Royal Naval College in Dartmouth, England where he graduated in 1947.
-Upon returning to British India, he joined the Pakistan Navy and was commissioned as a Sub-Lieutenant.
-He continued his training with the Royal Navy and specialized in technical naval courses from the United Kingdom in 1947-49.
+After completing school in 1943, Ahmed enlisted in the Royal Indian Navy as a petty officer and saw service in World War II.
+From 1945 to 1947, he attended the Britannia Royal Naval College in Dartmouth, England, graduating in 1947.